Mount Pleasant (Washington, D.C.): 19th century

 Townhomes built during the development of Mount Pleasant at the turn of the 19th and 20th centuries.

-In 1861, William Selden, former Treasurer of the United States, owned 73 acre of land north of Pierce Mill Road, but having been a Confederate sympathizer, was forced was forced to sell his land at a low price and move back to Virginia.
+In 1861, William Selden, former Treasurer of the United States, owned 73 acre of land north of Pierce Mill Road, but having been a Confederate sympathizer, was forced to sell his land at a low price and move back to Virginia.
 The purchaser was New England native Samuel P. Brown, who built a house and also allowed the Mount Pleasant General Hospital to be constructed on his land.

 After the American Civil War, Brown began selling his land in parcels.
 He named the area Mount Pleasant Village because it contained the land having the highest elevation within the original Pleasant Plains estate.
 Brown sold all of his land except for the parcel he retained around his house at 3351 Mount Pleasant Street, NW.

 In the 1870s, a horse-drawn streetcar began traveling between the Fourteenth and Park intersection to downtown Washington city, making this the first streetcar suburb in the District of Columbia.
 In 1878, Mount Pleasant merged into Washington when the city's boundaries became coterminous with those of the District.